Wendigo: In popular culture

-Television series employing the figure include Teen Wolf, Supernatural, Blood Ties, Charmed, Grimm, and Hannibal, where an FBI profiler has recurring dreams or visions of a wendigo that symbolizes the titular cannibalistic serial killer.

-Various characters inspired by the legend, or named for it, appear in Role-playing video games, such as 2018's Fallout 76 by Bethesda Game Studios, where wendigos are featured as one of the cryptid enemies found in the area of Appalachia, mutated from people who consumed human flesh in isolation.
+Various characters inspired by the legend, or named for it, appear in role-playing video games.
+The interactive horror video game Until Dawn (2015) features multiple Wendigos as central antagonists, as the game is set primarily in a former Native American territory.
+In 2018's Fallout 76 by Bethesda Game Studios, wendigos are featured as one of the cryptid enemies found in the area of Appalachia, mutated from people who consumed human flesh in isolation.
 In the 2018 first-person shooter video game Dusk, wendigos are enemies that remain invisible until they receive damage.
 Several of these creatures also appear in the game's cover art.

+Scholar Francesca Amee Johnson criticized the use of the Wendigo as an antagonist horror character in popular culture in Reinvention: an International Journal of Undergraduate Research.
+She noted that many popular depictions, like Until Dawn (2015), The Retreat (2020), and Supernatural (2005–2020) are created by mostly non-native writers.
+The use of the Wendigo as an antagonist has become a common trope, "as it easily creates a villain for white protagonists to defeat repeatedly."
+Johnson writes, This construction is problematic in the horror genre as it presents an Indigenous antagonist that poses a threat to white culture for its otherness and indigeneity – while at the same time, misappropriating, discarding and demonising the Indigenous culture the myth comes from, at whim.